prachitui/Chatbot-to-help-with-mental-health/README.md

 The dataset was picked up from Kaggle - [Mental Health FAQ](https://www.kaggle.com/narendrageek/mental-health-faq-for-chatbot).
 This dataset consists of 98 FAQs about Mental Health.
 It consists of 3 columns - QuestionID, Questions, and Answers.

-**Note that to train the retrieval chatbot, the CSV file was manually converted to a JSON file**.
-Since this is not the original dataset used for the research (read intro), I have used only the first 20 rows for training the model.

 The repository consists of three notebooks for the three types of chatbots.